web4bio/webgen/README.md

 ## To Do

-1. Create a Github account, request access to this project, list you id with your name below.
+1. Create a Github account, request access to this project, list your id with your name below.
 2. Create a WebGen doc at https://beta.observablehq.com (use your Github credentials).
 Publish it.
 3. Have a look at [freecodecamp.org](https://www.freecodecamp.org) as reference for JS learning.
 4. Start checking your fellow participants' notebooks and Github activity.